misskey-dev/misskey-hub/src/en/docs/install/manual.md

 ----------------------------------------------------------------

 ::: danger
-Never change the domain name (hostname) of an instance once you start using it!
+Do not recreate the database with the domain/hostname of the server once you have started using it!
 :::

 *1.* Install dependencies